For most people, the signs and symptoms of gas and gas pain are all too obvious. They include:

 When to see a doctor

-It's considered normal to pass gas as flatus between 10 to 20 times a day.
+It's considered normal to pass gas as flatus between 10 and 20 times a day.
+That amount varies from day to day, however.

 Call your doctor if your gas is accompanied by: